aparrish/gutenberg-dammit/README.md

   file itself.
 * `href`: The path to the file in the original GutenTag corpus.

+> NOTE: Not all records have every field, and not every field is guaranteed to
+> be non-empty.

 #### What was included, what was left out

 First off, *Gutenberg, dammit* is based on files from [Project